 We have financed our operations and capital investments through public and private offerings of our common stock, financing arrangements, operating leases, borrowings under a revolving line of credit, and cash flows from operations.
-In addition to our cash, cash equivalents and restricted cash of \$27.4 million, as of March 31, 2024, other sources of liquidity included a \$20.0 million drawn down from our revolving line of credit ("Revolving Facility") with Heritage Bank of Commerce ("Heritage Bank"), and \$3.5 million in net proceeds from the sale of our common stock on March 13, 2024.
+In addition to our cash, cash equivalents and restricted cash of \$22.4 million, as of September 29, 2024, other sources of liquidity included a \$20.0 million drawn down from our revolving line of credit ("Revolving Facility") with Heritage Bank of Commerce ("Heritage Bank"), and \$3.5 million in net proceeds from the sale of our common stock on March 13, 2024.
 Costs related to the offering were immaterial.
-Our restricted cash balance as of March 31, 2024 was \$0.1 million and relates to amounts pledged as cash security for the use of credit cards.
+Our restricted cash balance as of September 29, 2024 was \$0.1 million and relates to amounts pledged as cash security for the use of credit cards.

-On April 28, 2023, we converted accounts receivable for a customer in the amount of approximately \$1.16 million to notes receivable (the "Note").
-At the time, the Note bore an interest rate of 3.00% compounded monthly.
-On June 28, 2023, we cancelled the original note and entered into a revised promissory note with the customer, where the interest rate changed to 4.69% compounded monthly, or a 4.80% effective annual interest rate, accruing from the date of the prior note.
-If not prepaid prior to the Note maturity date of June 28, 2024, the principal and all accrued and unpaid interest will be due and payable to us.
-If an event of default occurs, the interest rate will increase to 10.00%.
+On April 28, 2023, we converted accounts receivable for a customer in the amount of approximately \$1.16 million to notes receivable (the "Original Note").
+At the time, the Original Note bore an interest rate of 3.0% compounded monthly.
+On June 28, 2023, we cancelled the Original Note and entered into a revised promissory note ("Second Revised Note") with the customer, where the interest rate changed to 4.69% compounded monthly, or a 4.8% effective annual interest rate, accruing from the date of the Original Note.
+On June 27, 2024, we cancelled the Second Revised Note and entered into a revised promissory note ("Current Note") with the customer, where the interest rate changed to 10.0% per annum.
+Accrued but unpaid interest will be compounded monthly, accruing from the date of the Current Note.
+Additionally, if not prepaid prior to the Current Note maturity date of the earlier of (i) 24 months from June 28, 2024 or (ii) the closing of the customer's Series B financing, the principal and all accrued and unpaid interest will be due and payable to us.
+If an event of default occurs, the interest rate will increase to 15.31%.
 All other terms of the Note remained the same.
-As of March 31, 2024, the related note receivable balance was \$1.21 million, including \$54 thousand in accrued interest.
+As of September 29, 2024, the related note receivable balance was \$1.26 million, including \$97 thousand in accrued interest.